SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 Now that we are successfully logged in, you will see a little blurb about recent Hydra news.
 Make sure you read this.

-You will also see a prompt that looks like this:
+You will also see a prompt that looks something like this:

 ```
 [{user}@hydra-login01 ~]$ _
 ```

 Your `/home` directory has a relatively small size limit, so you don't store data here.
-Your `/scratch` directory is where you should typically run your jobs from.
+There are several disks to run analyses from, we'll be using `/scratch`.

+There are subdirectories for different groups.
+Biologists use `/share/genomics`, NASM use `/share/nasm`, SAO use `/share/sao`

 See https://confluence.si.edu/display/HPC/Disk+Space+and+Disk+Usage for more information about the storage configuration.